 Harvesting female deer is the most effective way to control deer where deer numbers exceed people’s tolerance due to damages or disturbances they may cause.
 Hunting may also be used to control deer problems and maintain a population that habitat supports.
 Deer adapt to hunting pressure and find areas where they can evade hunters.
 In some cases, those areas are created because a particular landowner desires to restrict or prohibit hunter access.
 Protected areas serve as refuges and may result in future herd increases and higher deer damage on adjacent or other properties where protected deer spend time when hunting season is closed.
 Landowners have several options for controlling deer on their property: allow or increase hunting, encourage hunters to harvest antlerless deer, contact KDWP at 620-672-5911 for the hunter referral list, or apply for deer control permits that may be used when damage occurs while normal hunting seasons are closed.

-Additionally, Kansas is known for its great mule deer hunting, although tags are more challenging to draw.
+In addition to great whitetail hunting, Kansas gives hunters opportunity to pursue mule deer, by applying for the Mule Deer Stamp.
+The draw odds for the Mule Deer Stamp are low, but successful applicants have a unique chance to hunt quality mule deer in the state.
 The highest populations of mule deer are found along the western side of the state, particularly along the Colorado border.
-The mature bucks typically range from 160-170", with occasional giants exceeding 200".
+The mature bucks typically range from 160-170”, with occasional 200” bucks being harvested.

 Consult with Hunters Who Have Hunted in Your Unit, Join Now!